LearningLocker/docs/installation.md

     composer install

 ## Setup MongoDB
-Make sure you have MongoDB set up with your db credentials added to `app/config/database.php` on line 86 under `mongodb`.
+Make sure you have MongoDB set up with your db credentials added to `app/config/local/database.php` (or `app/config/database.php` depending on your `bootstrap/start.php` file) inside `connections` under `mongodb`.
 Then run...

     php artisan migrate